 There are a few cases where I will increase this salt ratio.

 - Spicier – I’ve made kimchi over 100 times.
 When I was trying to increase the heat, I kept adding more Korean red pepper flakes but it didn’t seem to stay on my tongue.
 The spiciness of the kimchi was disappearing too fast.
 When I increased the salt level from 1/2 to 3/4 Tablespoon per pound, I found I could use less Korean red pepper flakes for the spicy level that was more consistent.
 If you want your ferment to hold the heat better, my advice is to slightly increase the salt level.

 - Warm Kitchen – Once summer hits and our fermenting environment gets warm, I like to increase the salt level.
 This will slow down the ferment and allow more flavor to develop.
 It never gets too hot in Seattle, so my upper limit in August is 3/4 Tablespoon per pound.
 Play with this ratio and dial in what works best for you.

 - More Crunchy – Increase your salt ratio if you are making ferments that aren’t crunchy enough for your taste.
 More salt = more crunchy.

 If you want the benefits of higher salt levels, but are impatient and want to speed up your ferments, the trick is to add anti-microbial ingredients.
-Garlic, ginger, peppers and especially dill will increase the speed of the ferment.
-At the same salt level I’ve taken 4 weeks to make a sauerkraut using juniper berries and only 6 days using dill.
+Garlic, ginger, peppers, and especially dill will increase the speed of the ferment.
+At the same salt level, I’ve taken 4 weeks to make sauerkraut using juniper berries and only 6 days using dill.